-During the financial year ended December 31, 2022, the Company had two executive employment agreements with each of Messrs.
-Panneton and Campbell.
-With the resignation of Mr. Campbell effective December 1, 2022, the Company only has one executive employment agreement with Mr. Panneton in effect as of December 31, 2022 and as of the date of this Information Circular.
+During the financial year ended December 31, 2023, the Company had an executive employment agreement with Mr. Panneton.
 The employment agreement may be terminated by Mr. Panneton within six months of a Change of Control Event by providing the Company with 14 days notice in writing.
 A "Change of Control Event" means the occurrence of any one of the events set out below:

-- a) an acquisition, directly or indirectly, of voting shares of the Company (including securities of the Company which on conversion will become voting shares) by any person or group of persons acting in concert such that such person or group of persons are able for the first time to affect materially the control of management and policies of the Company; - a merger, amalgamation, or consolidation of the Company with or into another entity, or any other corporate reorganization, if more than 50% of the combined voting power of the continuing or surviving entity's securities outstanding immediately after are owned by persons who were not stockholders of the Company immediately prior to such merger, amalgamation, consolidation or reorganization; - the exercise of the voting power of all or any shares of the Company so as to cause or result in the election of a majority of directors of the Company who were not incumbent directors: - d) a tender offer, an exchange offer, a take-over bid or any other offer or bid by an entity, person or group of for more than 50% of the issued and outstanding shares; or - e) the sale, transfer or disposition by the Company of all or substantially all of the assets of the Company in a transaction that, in the opinion of legal counsel for the Company, constitutes a disposal of the undertaking of the Company and requires the approval, by special resolution, of the shareholders of the Company.
+- a) an acquisition, directly or indirectly, of voting shares of the Company (including securities of the Company which on conversion will become voting shares) by any person or group of persons acting in concert such that such person or group of persons are able for the first time to affect materially the control of management and policies of the Company; - a merger, amalgamation, or consolidation of the Company with or into another entity, or any other corporate reorganization, if more than 50% of the combined voting power of the continuing or surviving entity's securities outstanding immediately after are owned by persons who were not stockholders of the Company immediately prior to such merger, amalgamation, consolidation or reorganization; - the exercise of the voting power of all or any shares of the Company so as to cause or result in the election of a majority of directors of the Company who were not incumbent directors; - d) a tender offer, an exchange offer, a take-over bid or any other offer or bid by an entity, person or group of for more than 50% of the issued and outstanding shares; or - e) the sale, transfer or disposition by the Company of all or substantially all of the assets of the Company in a transaction that, in the opinion of legal counsel for the Company, constitutes a disposal of the undertaking of the Company and requires the approval, by special resolution, of the shareholders of the Company.